Make Your Next Trip Extraordinary

 How to spend a Sunday

 Go to Olympic Forest Park on Sunday morning for some of the best people-watching in the city.
 You’ll find a crowd of street singers gathered at the South Gate performing revolutionary tunes from the 1970s and 1980s.
-This park is Beijing’s distance runners’ mecca, as there is a 10k track around the park.
-You can join the locals for a jog, if you’re up for it.
-Then head off to Hotel East’s Feast restaurant for Beijing’s best Sunday brunch buffet, where you’ll likely rub shoulders with several of the city’s celebrities.
+Join the locals for a jog, then head off to Hotel EAST’s FEAST restaurant for Beijing’s best Sunday brunch buffet, where you’ll likely rub shoulders with several of the city’s celebrities.
 Best of all, it won’t break the bank.

 Contact Mei